How I Overcame Getting Fired From My First Job In New York City

 When I arrived to New York City my first summer, I felt like Ali in his prime.
-I headed into the City with full force,believing I was ready and ambitious enough for whatever tough stuff that was going to be tossed my way.
+I headed into the City with full force, believing I was ready and ambitious enough for whatever tough stuff that was going to be tossed my way.
 I was caught up by the speed of the flashing lights that danced on the sidewalk near Broadway.
 I was swept away by the hustle and bustle of Grand Central.
 I thought that I was ready to endure the city that never sleeps.

 And then I fell flat on my face.
-In less than a few weeks of my arrival I was fired from my media internship and I was out of work.
+In less than a few weeks of my arrival, I was fired from my media internship and I was out of work.
 I was scrambling to make sense of my personal career loss (or what seemed like one at the time).
 It was if I had figuratively tripped on my Manolos and face-planted in the middle of Time Square for the whole world to see.
 My face felt bloody with permanent bruises to remind me of my first career flub as a recent graduate.
 At the time I felt scared.
 But I’d soon come to realize that the moment was simply that – a moment.

 What I recognized in the wake of what seemed like disaster was that I had been running so fast, so eager to reach success that I forgot to remove my shades and simply be.
 I forgot that on the path to my dreams it was important to live a little.
 To hustle, but always remember to take things one day at a time.